carolyn2004/carolyn2004/README.md

   - I learnt about andorid SDK and the different components of an android mobile application.
   - Individually coded each of the functionalities of the music streaming application.
   - I also designed it using Adobe XD (Module: User Experience and Interface Design).
-   - Attained a B for Computational Thinking module.
+   - Attained B for Computational Thinking module.
    - Attained distinction for User Experience and Interface Design.